The First Time Phil Vassar Heard Himself on the Radio, He Thought It Was a Dream

-Phil Vassar has had a prolific career in country music, both as a songwriter and artist.
-Phil’s songs have been recorded by some of Nashville’s biggest stars (Tim McGraw, ‘My Next 30 Years'; Collin Raye, ‘Little Red Rodeo'; Jo Dee Messina, ‘Bye Bye; Diamond Rio, ‘I’m Already Gone'; and Alan Jackson, ‘Right on the Money,’ just to name a few).
-Phil has also had his share of country hits as an artist including ‘Carlene,’ ‘Just Another Day in Paradise” and ‘Love Is a Beautiful Thing,” among others.
+Phil Vassar has enjoyed a prolific career in country music, both as a songwriter and artist.
+Vassar’s songs have been recorded by some of Nashville’s biggest stars (Tim McGraw, Jo Dee Messina and Alan Jackson, just to name a few), and he’s also earned his share of country hits as an artist: “Carlene,” “Just Another Day in Paradise” and ‘Love Is a Beautiful Thing,” among others.
 Below, Vassar recalls the first times he heard one of his songs on the radio, first as the tunesmith and then as the singer.

 I was in Nashville on my way to the studio to do a demo session for a song.
 I was going down the street, and I heard this song come on the radio, and I went, “Wait a minute!
 I know this!
 Oh, it’s my song!”
 It’s was a group called Blackhawk, and they cut one of my songs, “Postmarked Birmingham.”

 It was cool.
 I stopped the car and relished in the moment.
 It was very surreal.